 So many people have been able to move more freely now, without pain.
 They’ve learned a more healthy way of life, how to eat correctly, and how to live according to nature.
 They also come away from the workshop with a new knowledge of yoga postures and mudras.
 “I am at peace with my body and my mind is calm,” said Michelle, another participant of the Ayurveda and Spine Care program.
 To change your pain, you must change your life, and through Ayurvedic principles, a long, healthy, pain-free life is possible.

 Medha Garud is a physical therapist, yoga therapist, Ayurvedic practitioner, and RYT 500.
-Join Medha at the Art of Living Retreat Center for Ayurveda Awareness & Spinal Care from Oct 20-22.
+Join Medha at the Art of Living Retreat Center.

 Interested in learning more about Ayurveda and the programs at the Art of Living Retreat Center?
 Check out our annual catalog here!